thillRobot/m2-upgrades/README.md

 # m2-upgrades
 A collection of upgrades for the MakerGear M2 printer including the Titan Aero carriage replacement.

+## Updates

+The first prototype shown below has been very successful, but some revisions are needed.

+- Issue: Bed space is lost because the carriage cannot reach the x=0 due to a spacial conflict with the stepper motor and the printer frame.

+- Possible Solution: Rotate the carriage 90 or 180 degrees so that it can move close to the frame of the robot near x=0.

+- Issue: The cooling fan duct failed after about 100 hours!
+Not bad for a poor attempt, this needs redesign with a rethought positioning of the attachment bolt, or maybe no bolt at all...

+## Watch

+See the machine run on [youtube}(https://youtube.com/shorts/DwfdXQJtwjs?feature=share).
+This video was taken after at least 100 hours of print time.

 ## CAD File References
 Several of the components used while designing the upgrades came from external sources.
 There is not intention of taking credit for others work.
 If I miss a reference, please let me know and it will be corrected.